arcstur/iol2024-website/content/where.md

 # Venue, Flights & Map

 IOL 2024 will be held in the city of Brasilia, the political capital of Brazil.
-The city [is famously projected from scratch as a modernist urban planning masterpiece](/where/#Brasília), taking the shape of an airplane and later growing organically around it.
+The city [is famously projected from scratch as a modernist urban planning masterpiece](#brasilia), taking the shape of an airplane and later growing organically around it.

-image - detailed map

 ## Arrivals and departures